-Our birdwatching tour to Northwest Argentina begins with an overnight flight from London Heathrow to Buenos Aires, arriving there on the morning of day two.
+Our birdwatching tour to northwest Argentina begins with British Airways overnight flight from London Heathrow to Buenos Aires, arriving there on the morning of day two.

 Having transferred to our hotel close to the capital's famous River Plate, we start our birding with a walk (and lunch) along the edge of the lakes near the excellent wetland reserve of Costanera Sur.
 Dotting the reed-fringed lakes we should find a great selection of South American waterbirds, whilst Chilean and Brown-chested Martins along with Chimanco and Southern Caracaras hawk overhead.
-Alongside such delights as Whistling Heron and Ringed Teal, our visit today will provide a fine introduction to a range of bird families and species we should encounter again elsewhere - from 'everyday' Chalk-browed Mockingbirds and Rufous Horneros to the goggle-eyed Spectacled Tyrant and startling Green-barred Woodpecker.
-Along the water-front, weird-looking Guira Cuckoos stalk the pavements and we'll check the fringing reeds for the distinctive Spot-flanked Gallinule and Red-crested Cardinal, plus Yellow-winged Blackbird and the diminutive, desirable yet secretive Many-coloured Rush Tyrant.
+Alongside such delights as Whistling Heron and the pint-sized Ringed Teal, our visit today will provide a fine introduction to a range of bird families and species we should encounter again elsewhere - from 'everyday' Chalk-browed Mockingbirds and Rufous Horneros to the goggle-eyed Spectacled Tyrant and startling Green-barred Woodpecker.
+Along the waterfront, weird-looking Guira Cuckoos stalk the pavements and we'll check the fringing reeds for the distinctive Spot-flanked Gallinule and Red-crested Cardinal, plus Yellow-winged Blackbird and - if we are very fortunate - the secretive Many-coloured Rush Tyrant.

 Days 3 - 4